 Lifelong learning and CPD are fundamental to practising medicine competently and ethically.
-As the above whiteboard video stresses, building rapport with and empathy for patients is something you can learn; it’s a skill you can build upon, improve, and strengthen.
+Building rapport with and empathy for patients is something you can learn; it’s a skill you can build upon, improve, and strengthen.
 You can find a variety of communication-relevant CPD resources on our Communicator Role Resources page, and to learn more about CPD, visit our Continuing Professional Development main page.

 Our Professionalism and Practice Program provides Ontario’s medical students with essential learning opportunities through in-person and online modules.
 We also believe that all physicians can benefit from the materials captured in these lessons.
 Many of them address communication practices, with topics that include boundaries and sexual abuse, medical professionalism, and social media use.
 Visit our Professionalism and Practice Program page to download these and other modules.

 Tips for improving communication with your patients

-Here's a recap of the six tips, captured in the video above, for improving your communication skills.
+Here's a recap of the six tips for improving your communication skills.

 - See patients’ health issues as a narrative to be shared, rather than just an exchange of facts.